ehealthinnovation/techtest-android/README.md

 ...

 // *** Use the DSTU 3 data model.
-There is a newer R4 data model, but it has limited Android support.
+The newer R4 model has limited Android support.
 FhirContext context = FhirContext.forDstu3();

 // *** Use the baseDstu3 server URL.
-// There is a newer baseR4 URL returned by the test server examples, but it has limited Android support.
+// The newer baseR4 URL used in the test server examples has limited Android support.
 IGenericClient client = context.newRestfulGenericClient("http://fhirtest.uhn.ca/baseDstu3");

 // *** Take caution specifying search parameters, too many and the server times out.